What is a sponsor?

 Not every branch needs to create and publish its own notices.
 The Taurus distinguishes between two modes:

-- Active chapters can create, edit, and publish transparency notices.
-This requires a Pro or Enterprise plan.
+- Ensured sponsors can create, edit, and publish transparency notices.
+This requires an Ensured plan.

-- Compliance mode chapters operate in a free, compliance-only mode.
+- Verified sponsors operate in a free, compliance-only mode.
 They can receive publisher invites, manage complaints routed to them, and maintain their sponsor data -- but they cannot create or publish notices themselves.

-Organization admins can create and configure chapters from the organization dashboard.
-The chapter settings page lets you:
+Organization admins can create and configure sponsors from the organization dashboard.
+The sponsor settings page lets you:

 - Fill in all sponsor, payer, controller, funding, and reporting defaults